riboviz/riboviz/docs/user/prep-riboviz-operation.md

 # What the RiboViz workflow does

-This page describes what `riboviz.tools.prep_riboviz` does.
+This page describes what the RiboViz workflow does.

+Except where noted, this information applies to both the Python workflow and the Nextflow workflow.

 Configuration parameters are shown in brackets and are described in [Configuring the RiboViz workflow](./prep-riboviz-config.md).